wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-imperative-dev-techniques-powerapps-canvas-app/includes/1-imperative-vs-declarative.md

 Low-code tools like Excel use this approach to development.
 The focus is on pulling data.

-### PowerApps supports both imperative and declarative methodologies
+### Power Apps supports both imperative and declarative methodologies

-PowerApps has capabilities for both imperative and declarative logic.
+Power Apps has capabilities for both imperative and declarative logic.
 Throughout this training there has been a focus on declarative formulas.
-In the remainder of this module, the focus will be on imperative concepts and methodologies in PowerApps.
-The key component of imperative logic in PowerApps is variables.
+In the remainder of this module, the focus will be on imperative concepts and methodologies in Power Apps.
+The key component of imperative logic in Power Apps is variables.

 The next unit will cover the different types of variables and how to use them in an imperative mode.